sftpgo/docs/docs/keyboard-interactive.md

 The HTTP response code must be 200 and the body must contain the same JSON struct described for the program.

-Let's see a basic sample, the configured hook is `http://127.0.0.1:8000/keyIntHookPwd`, as soon as the user tries to login, SFTPGo makes this HTTP POST request:
+In the following example the configured hook is `http://127.0.0.1:8000/keyIntHookPwd`.
+As soon as the user tries to log in, SFTPGo makes this HTTP POST request:

 ```shell
 POST /keyIntHookPwd HTTP/1.1